 Jotokuji |

-A work from the Heian period.
-A small statue that preserves the traditional technique of single wood carving. |
+Created during the Heian period.
+A small statue that retains the traditional technique of single wood carving. |

 |